401(k) Contribution Strategy: How Much Is Enough, When to Push Higher, and What Most People Get Wrong

 Tax Bracket Arbitrage: The Core Strategy

-Phase 1 (Early Retirement, Before Social Security): Withdraw from taxable investment accounts first.
-Capital gains rates (often 0-15%) typically lower than ordinary income tax rates.
-This allows tax-deferred accounts to continue growing.
+Phase 1 (Early Retirement, Before Social Security): Withdraw from taxable accounts first.
+Capital gains tax rates (0–15%) are typically lower than income tax rates, allowing your 401k to continue compounding.

-Phase 2 (Social Security Begins, Before RMDs): Strategically withdraw from tax-deferred accounts to “fill” lower tax brackets before Social Security and eventual RMDs push you higher.
-Consider partial Roth conversions during these years.
+Phase 2 (After Social Security Begins, Before RMDs): Withdraw strategically from tax-deferred accounts to fill lower tax brackets.
+Consider partial Roth conversions during this phase.

-Phase 3 (RMD Age ~73+): Required minimum distributions force tax-deferred withdrawals.
-Supplement with Roth withdrawals (tax-free) to manage total taxable income and avoid bracket creep.
+Phase 3 (RMD Age ~73+): Required minimum distributions force withdrawals from 401k and traditional IRA accounts.
+Supplement with Roth withdrawals to reduce taxable income.

 Required Minimum Distributions (RMDs) & Planning Ahead